-- An action model is put forth a-priori by the service provider, and is effectively a promise - 1062 by the service provider that the actions identified in the action model and invoked - 1063 consistent with the process model will result in the described real world effect.
-Action - model is basically a description of the actions that the service is willing to do on behalf - of another.
-They should be associated with a real-world effect.
-The potential service - 1066 consumer is interested in accessing or acquiring the real-world effect, and the action - 1067 model identifies the actions that the service consumer will have to be a party to in order - 1068 to access or generate the real-world effect. - 1069 When the consumer "invokes" a service, a joint action is started as identified in the - action model, consistent with the temporal sequence as defined by the process model, - and where the consumer and the provider are the two parties of the joint action. - 1072 Additionally, the consumer can be assured that the identified real-world effects will be - 1073 accomplished through evidence provided via the service description. - 1074 Since the service provider does not know about all potential service consumers, the - service provider may also describe what additional constraints are necessary in order - 1076 for the service consumer to invoke particular actions, and thus participate in the joint - 1077 action.
-These additional constraints, along with others that might not be listed, are - 1078 preconditions for the joint action to occur and/or continue (as per the process model), - 1079 and are referred to in the SOA RM as execution context.
-Execution context goes all the - way from human beings involved in aligning policies, semantics, network connectivity - and communication protocols, to the automated negotiation of security protocols and - 1082 end-points as the individual actions proceed through the process model. - 1083 Also, it is important to note that both actions and RWE are 'fractal' in nature, in the - sense that they can often be broken down into more and more granularity depending on - 1085 how they are examined and what level of detail is important. - 1086 All of these things are important to getting to the core of participants' interest in a SOA - 1087 ecosystem: the ability to leverage resources or capabilities to achieve a desired

-- outcome, and in particular where those resources or capabilities do not belong to them - or are beyond their direct control. i.e., that are outside of their ownership boundary. - 1090 In order to use such resources, participants must be able to identify their own needs in - the form of requirements, identify and compose into a business solution those resources - or capabilities that will meet their needs, and engage in joint action the coordinated - set of actions that participants pursue in order to achieve measurable results in - 1094 furtherance of their goals. - 1095 In order to act in a way that is appropriate and consistent both to their own goals, - objectives and policies, and those of others, participants must also communicate with - 1097 each other.

-- 1098 A key aspect of joint action revolves around the trust that both parties must exhibit in - order to participate in the joint action.
-The willingness to act and a mutual understanding - of both the information exchanged and the expected results is the particular focus of - 1101 Sections Error!
-Reference source not found.6 and 3.1.7.
+- 914 When the consumer "invokes" a service, a joint action is started as identified in the action model, - 915 consistent with the temporal sequence as defined by the process model, and where the consumer and 916 the provider are the two parties of the joint action.
+Additionally, the consumer can be assured that the - 917 identified real-world effects will be accomplished through evidence provided via the service description. - 918 Since the service provider does not know about all potential service consumers, the service provider may - 919 also describe what additional constraints are necessary in order for the service consumer to invoke - 920 particular actions, and thus participate in the joint action.
+These additional constraints, along with others - that might not be listed, are preconditions for the joint action to occur and/or continue (as per the process - 922 model), and are referred to in the SOA RM as execution context.
+Execution context goes all the way from 923 human beings involved in aligning policies, semantics, network connectivity and communication - 923 human beings involved in aligning policies, semantics, network connectivity and communication 924 protocols, to the automated negotiation of security protocols and end-points as the individual actions - 925 proceed through the process model. - Also, it is important to note that both actions and RWE are 'fractal' in nature, in the sense that they can often be broken down into more and more granularity depending on how they are examined and what level of detail is important. - 929 All of these things are important to getting to the core of participants' interest in a SOA ecosystem: the 930 ability to leverage resources or capabilities to achieve a desired outcome, and in particular where those - ability to leverage resources or capabilities to achieve a desired outcome, and in particular where those resources or capabilities do not belong to them or are beyond their direct control. i.e., that are outside of their ownership boundary. - 933 In order to use such resources, participants must be able to identify their own needs in the form of - 934 requirements, identify and compose into a business solution those resources or capabilities that will meet 935 their needs, and engage in joint action - the coordinated set of actions that participants pursue in order to 936 achieve measurable results in furtherance of their goals. - 937 In order to act in a way that is appropriate and consistent both to their own goals, objectives and policies,938 and those of others, participants must also communicate with each other. - A key aspect of joint action revolves around the trust that both parties must exhibit in order to participate in the joint action.
+The willingness to act and a mutual understanding of both the information exchanged and the expected results is the particular focus of Sections Error!
+Reference source not found.6 and - 942 3.1.7.

-3.2.1 Needs, Requirements and Capabilities
+943 3.2.1 Needs, Requirements and Capabilities